"Thanks for a fantastic couple of weeks in Mongolia"...... Ms AF, London

 Mongolia is a superb birding destination, and one which conjures up visions of the past: Mongol hordes rampaging across the plains, led by the great warrior leader Genghis Khan.
 Even today, once away from the capital, you will get the feeling that you have stepped back in time.
 Mongolia, the ‘land of blue sky’, is where the great Siberian forest meets rolling steppe and the vast Gobi desert.
 It is one of the last unspoilt travel destinations in Asia.
 Low population densities mean that we will encounter extensive uninhabited tracts of grassland, desert and mountain.
 Harsh winters, wind and sun have sculpted an incomparable landscape of open sweeping plains and jagged mountain ranges.

 As well as staying in the modern day capital of Ulan Bator, this holiday will explore two key areas of the country.
 To the north-east of the capital lie the Khentii Mountains, the highest mountain range in eastern Mongolia.
-Here at the southern end of the vast Siberian Taiga are mountains covered in beautiful larch and birch forest.
+Here at the southern end of the vast Siberian taiga are mountains covered in beautiful larch and birch forest.
 These are the breeding grounds of Pallas’s Warblers and Red-flanked Bluetails as well as home to Hazelhen and Black Grouse.
 In the south of the country we will visit the Gobi Desert where an amazingly green desert steppe stretches as far as the eye can see.
-The journey takes us to ancient Saxual forests, to the mountains of the Gobi Altai and to high desert sand dunes which appear to turn shades of purple as the sun sets.
+The journey takes us to ancient Saxaul forests, to the mountains of the Gobi Altai and to high desert sand dunes which acquire a strange purple hue as the sun sets.

 ULAN BATOR AND THE TUUL VALLEY